 Check out the DJI Phantom 4 for $782 on Amazon today.

 Update: There is a new Typhoon H coming in a few months, grab the details before you buy this drone today.
 There is a reality in which $1000 is not your purchasing limit today, in which case you would be looking at the Pro version of this drone.
 However, for less than $1000, the Yuneec Typhoon H 4K is a favorite drone for many pilots.
 Unlike most the other options you’ll see in our lists, this is not a quadcopter, instead it packs six propellers, if you haven’t seen the term for that, we call it a Hexacopter.

 4K video recording, 12MP still photos, 360 degree gimbal rotation, the ability to remain in the air if a rotor fails, smart tracking software and collision detection all make for a powerful, stable and safe flight.
 The only thing missing at this price point is the Intel RealSense advanced collision avoidance system, which only bumps you about four hundred over budget.

-Check out the Yuneec Typhoon H 4K for $999.00 on Amazon.
-Watch for sales as low as $749, with a typical price of $799 for the base model today.
+Check out the Yuneec Typhoon H for $999.00 on Amazon.
+Watch for sales as low as $749, not bad considering this machine was $1399 for a long time.

 Parrot Bebop 2